sarabastian/Phase-4-Project/README.md

 # RVnB
 Looking for your next adventure?
-Look no further with RVnB, your marketplace to browse and rent RVs, campervans, and trailers.
+Look no further with RVnB, your marketplace to browse, save, and rent RVs, campervans, & trailers.

 ![Alt text](https://github.com/sarabastian/RVnB/blob/post-bootcamp-changes/frontend/public/screenshot.png)